-Debt Collection for Private Healthcare Industry
+Debt Collection for the Private Healthcare sector

-Debt Collection for the Healthcare Industry
+Debt Collection for Private Healthcare sector

 The industry is rapidly growing, which was especially true in 2020, following the events of the coronavirus pandemic.